sknadella87/azure-static-web-app/README.md

-# azure-static-web-app
+# azure-static-web-app (Terraform code does not work for USGOV cloud)
 Deploy website to Azure Static Web App

+---

 # Clone the repository

 With the repository created in your GitHub account, clone the project to your local machine using the following command.

+---

 # Install Azure Static Web Apps extension

-Select View > Extensions.
+1. Select View > Extensions.
-In the Search Extensions in Marketplace, type Azure Static Web Apps.
+2. In the Search Extensions in Marketplace, type Azure Static Web Apps.
-Select Install for Azure Static Web Apps.
+3. Select Install for Azure Static Web Apps.
-The extension installs into Visual Studio Code.
+4. The extension installs into Visual Studio Code.

-Load Eng to Upload data

-Refined Blob (Enable Versioning on Blob) - Multiple Versions (Aero v1,2,3 - different run ids (postgres) - Need to confirm this with Jamir / Cam)

-Matlab - Load Eng. - How can we access v3?

-Click on run id and automatically open the file in matlab?

-How can the user on Matlab specifically access a refined version?
-Possible Solution:
-    - Intake dashboard - runid
-    - Use that runid on the matlab application
+---

+# Using Publish Profile as Deployment Credential (recommended)
+Using publish profile as deployment credential is recommended if you are not the owner of your Azure subscription.
+Follow these steps to configure your workflow to use the publish profile from your function app.

+1. In Azure portal, go to your function app.
+2. Click Get publish profile and download .PublishSettings file.
+3. Open the .PublishSettings file and copy the content.
+4. Paste the XML content to your GitHub Repository > Settings > Secrets > Add a new secret > AZURE_FUNCTIONAPP_PUBLISH_PROFILE
+5. Use one of the above workflow templates as a reference to build your workflow in .github/workflows/ directory.
+6. Change variable values in env: section according to your function app.
+7. Commit and push your project to GitHub repository, you should see a new GitHub workflow initiated in Actions tab.